innogames/slack-bot/readme.md

 - `#no-streaming` - Disable streaming and get the full response at once (useful for long, complete responses without incremental updates)
 - `#no-thread` - Reply directly to the message instead of creating a new thread (only works for channel-level messages, ignored when already in a thread)

+**Debug Information:**
+- `#debug` - Show debug information at the end of the response including model used, token counts, execution time, and context details

 **Examples:**
 - `openai #model-gpt-4o What's the best way to handle errors in Go?`
 - `chatgpt #high-thinking #model-o1 Design a distributed caching system`